 Being an informed consumer and homebuyer is essential to purchasing your new home.
-You might be a first-time homebuyer, so you should equip yourself with as much knowledge as possible before hitting the open houses with your REALTOR®.
+You might be a buyer looking to buy your first home, so you should equip yourself with as much knowledge as possible before hitting the open houses with your REALTOR®.

 A deciding factor in the purchasing process can come down to a home inspection, so you should know what they entail, and what the possible outcomes mean for your potential home.

 Here’s what you should look for in a home inspection.

 What’s a Home Inspection?

 First things first, what’s a home inspection, and what is the purpose?

 When you buy a home, you should have a home inspection.
 It needs to be conducted by a professional to assess the condition of the property.
 It’s a non-invasive process, where the professional simply inspects what they can with ease, to ensure you’re not about to buy a property with some significant flaws or incoming repairs.

 They will typically check the primary parts of the home, like the roof, garage, appliances, heating system, electrical, and look for any cosmetic damages along the way.

 The home inspection works in favor of the buyer because it can be used as a tool to bargain with.
 If the results are unsatisfactory, the buyer can negotiate a lower price or some other compensation.
 It’s even possible that the seller would offer you a home warranty.